Roundup Cancer Lawsuits

 Monsanto did not adequately monitor Roundup after placing the product on the market

-In mid-2018, a San Francisco jury returned a $289 million verdict for a former school groundskeeper who was diagnosed with non-Hodgkin lymphoma.
+While every case and result is different, a San Francisco jury returned a $289 million verdict in mid-2018 for a former school groundskeeper who was diagnosed with non-Hodgkin’s lymphoma.

 How Could a Lawsuit Help?